Welcome to SNAP Studio!

 The Boston Architectural College began as a professional club in 1889.
 In 1971, they became the first accredited architecture program with a work component in the US.
 Since then, they have introduced programs in interior architecture, landscape architecture, and design studies.

-About Ethos | Acedge
+About Ethos | Acedge | Arcause

 In the dynamic world of architecture, design, and construction (ACED), staying updated with the latest techniques and materials is crucial.
 Ethos | Acedge has been at the forefront of providing quality education and nurturing young talents in the industry since 2017, while Ethos has been working on outside-the-classroom efforts since 2002.
 With a mission to instill essential human values alongside professional skills, Acedge has emerged as a trusted online education platform for architects and designers across the country.